FelipeRuizGarcia/Learner/aws/tools.md

 https://github.com/rebuy-de/aws-nuke

 * Does not requires add the aws profile, use access key instead.
-* requires set an alias in the AWS account ...
+* requires set an alias in the AWS account, and edit the config file

 ```
 ./aws-nuke-v2.21.2-linux-amd64 -c nuke-config.yml --profile THE-AWS-PROFILE --no-dry-run --force